Cardiac Ablation Techniques

-Catheter ablation is a minimally invasive procedure that uses energy to destroy tiny areas of the heart muscle that produce an arrhythmia, or abnormal heart rhythm.
-It has become one of the go-to solutions for the treatment of atrial fibrillation, ventricular tachycardia, and other arrhythmias.
-Depending on your condition and circumstances, your Duke electrophysiologist may recommend one of these catheter ablation techniques:
+Cardiac ablation, which is also referred to as catheter ablation, is a minimally invasive procedure that uses energy to destroy tiny areas of the heart muscle that produce an arrhythmia, or abnormal heart rhythm.
+Depending on your condition, your Duke electrophysiologist may recommend one of these catheter ablation techniques:

 A widely used ablation technique that uses heat to create a larger lesion in the heart tissue more safely.
-Our four fully equipped electrophysiology laboratories have actively cooled radiofrequency ablation technologies that give electrophysiologists greater control and greater success.
+Our fully equipped EP labs have actively cooled radiofrequency ablation technologies that give electrophysiologists greater control and greater success.

 A relatively new approach that uses extreme cold, or cryo energy, to freeze heart tissue when creating a lesion that interrupts errant signals in the heart.